FAQs

 What utensils do I need?

-We supply an aluminium pizza peel, a wooden fire rake and a wooden/coconut fibre hearth brush.
+We supply an aluminium pizza peel, a wooden fire rake and a wooden/natural fibre hearth brush.
 You can purchase expensive metal tools, but they can chip the oven and get too hot to handle.
-But they do look good hanging on the wall behind the oven!
+Though they do look good hanging on the wall behind the oven!
+Is the render supplied?
+No, it is not practical to ship half a trailer load of sand and cement.
+You only need to allow about $50.00 for brickies sand and cement.
+No other additives are required in the render.